 3. Maze

-Maze is one of the few UX research tools that provide a complete toolkit for product managers, content creators, and user experience designers.
+Maze the best UX research tools tools that provide a complete toolkit for product managers, content creators, and user experience designers.
 You can test your products and prototypes, validate content ideas, test website copy, and collect feedback to gauge user satisfaction.

 It lets you conduct successful tests in hours and make data-backed decisions for continuous development.